kkauder/eic.github.io/_about/howto.md

 Once the environment is in place, any modification can be validated immediately since the locally running development server provided by Jekyll will render the site on the local host.
-Basic knolwede of the {% include navigation/findlink.md name='Liquid' %}
+Basic knowledge of the {% include navigation/findlink.md name='Liquid' %}
 template language and in particular the "filters" that are part of it is extremely helpful.

 ##### GitHub Pages